Free Crochet Baby Bonnet Pattern

 Front Edging

-turn the bonnet so you are now working across the front
+Turn the bonnet so you are now working across the front.

 Row 1 (RS)

-ch1, very very loosely, *sc in the first st, sk the next st, repeat from * to the last st, sc in the last st
+repeat from * to the last st, sc in the last st

-This will pull front edge of the bonnet in slightly to frame the face.
-I stress, you MUST keep these stitches nice and loose.
+This will pull the front edge in slightly to frame the face.

 Straps